polyphony-chat/docs/docs/Protocol Specifications/core.md

 As such, the field `d` in a heartbeat ack may be empty, but never not present.
 The `d` field contains an array of other gateway events.
 Heartbeat ACK payloads must not be present in this array, making recursion impossible.

+##### 3.2.3.9 Heartbeat request

+The server may manually request a heartbeat from a client at any time.
+A heartbeat is usually manually requested, if the server has not received a heartbeat from the client in due time.
+Clients should keep their "heartbeat timer" running as is after sending a heartbeat following a heartbeat request.

+!!! info

+    If the client heartbeat timer states that the next heartbeat in a heartbeat interval of 45 seconds is due in 8 seconds, the timer should still "read" ~8 seconds after a manual heartbeat request has been fulfilled.
+Of course, the client should not send the same heartbeat twice.

+Heartbeat request events do not carry any data in their `d` payload.

+!!! example "Example heartbeat request event payload"

+    ```json
+    {
+      "n": "core",
+      "op": 7,
+      "d": {},
+      "s": 1
+    }
+    ```

 #### 3.2.4 Establishing a connection